sergio11/threads_swiftui/README.md

 I would like to express my sincere gratitude to the [AppStuff](https://www.youtube.com/@appstuff5778) YouTube channel for providing such valuable resources.
 I used one of the channel’s videos as a key learning tool and starting point for developing my Threads app in SwiftUI.
 The tutorial was incredibly helpful in understanding UI development, and it gave me a solid foundation to build upon.
 Since then, I’ve made significant modifications to the app with my own architecture approach and added new features.
 Your content has been a huge inspiration and has played a key role in my progress.
 Thanks again for all the help!

+This app, includes images and resources designed by [Freepik](https://www.freepik.com).
+We would like to acknowledge and thank Freepik for their incredible design assets.
+The images used in the app are provided with attribution, as required by Freepik's licensing terms.
+For more information on Freepik's resources, please visit [www.freepik.com](https://www.freepik.com).

 <p align="center">
   <img src="https://img.shields.io/badge/Swift-FA7343?style=for-the-badge&logo=swift&logoColor=white" />
   <img src="https://img.shields.io/badge/iOS-000000?style=for-the-badge&logo=ios&logoColor=white" />